otech-nl/vagrant-lemp/README.md

 * development of Python and PHP, with MySQL
 * vanilla Ubuntu
 * project agnostic (install project dependencies with pip, composer, bower, ...)
-* no dependencies on a provioner like Docker, Puppet, Ansible, ...
+* no dependencies on a provisioner like Docker, Puppet, Ansible, ...
 * completely unattended provisioning
 * Keep It Small & Simple